Soft-V/SoftV.Docs/docs/robocad/libraries/studica/encoders.md

 ---
-id: motors
+id: encoders
-title: Motors
+title: Encoders
 ---

-# Motors
+# Encoders

-Motors are used to move robot and its components.
+Encoders are used to know motor rotations.

 #### Example: